JackLau1222/OpenConverter/CONTRIBUTING.md

 ## Report problems and make recommendations

-1. In our [Issues](https://github.com/JackLau1222/OpenConverter/issues) to create a new Issue.
+1. Please create a new Issue in the [Issues](https://github.com/JackLau1222/OpenConverter/issues) page.

 2. Select the appropriate label, such as "bug" or "enhancement".

 3. Provide clear and detailed instructions, including steps to reproduce the problem (if reporting the problem) or your suggestions.

-## Submit project
+## Submit Pull Request

-1. Fork the repository and clone its develop branch locally:
+1. Fork the repository and clone its main branch locally:

     ```bash
    git clone -b develop https://github.com/your-username/your-repo-name.git